Cemeteries and memorials

 Can anyone apply to have an interment into a reserved plot?

-The Interment Right holder (or appointed agent, normally a Funeral Director) are the only people that can authorise an interment in a reserved plot.
+The Interment Right holder (or appointed agent, normally a Funeral Director) is the only person that can authorise an interment in a reserved plot.
 An application must be made for an Order of Interment, formerly known as a Burial Permit, prior to interment.

 How many interments can take place in a grave site?